Introduction

 Definition: Certificate of Incorporation

-A legal document proving that the company has met all registration requirements and is officially recognized as a legal entity.
+A legal document proving that the company has met all registration requirements for the incorporation of a company under the Companies Act and is officially recognized as a separate legal entity.

 Conclusion